Find Grad Schools

 7 Yearly Graduations

 The Graduate Center, CUNY comes in at #4 on our list of the most popular colleges offering graduate certificates in disability studies.
 Each year, around 9,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
 During the most recent year for which we have data, 7 people received their graduate certificate in disability studies from The Graduate Center.
-Of these students, 81% were women and 13% were members of underrepresented racial-ethnic groups.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 94% were women.

 1 Yearly Graduations